 The medical oncologist documents clinical details and intent to treat in the Hospital Information System (HIS), which serves as the Intent Producer (IP).
 The medical oncologist refers patient to a radiation oncology department for treatment.

-The IP uses the Send Intent [XXX] transaction to transmit the intent to the Treatment Planning System (TPS).
+The IP uses the Send Intent [XRTS-01] transaction to transmit the intent to the Treatment Observer (OBS).

-The TPS receives the Send Intent [XXX] transaction.
+The OBS receives the Send Intent [XRTS-01] transaction.

-The treatment team, consisting of a radiation oncologist, a dosimetrist and a physicist meet to review the intent to treat and create a prescription and plan to treat the patient.
+The treatment team meet to review the intent to treat and create a prescription and plan to treat the patient using a Treatment Planning and Management System (TPMS).
 The following steps may occur multiple times.
+(Note that these transactions are not defined in XRTS.)

-A new treatment plan is documented, resulting in the plan being sent from the TPS to the Treatment Delivery System (TDS) using DICOM transactions.
+A new treatment plan is documented, resulting in the plan being sent from the TPMS to the Treatment Delivery System (TDS) using DICOM transactions.

 The TDS receives the treatment plan.
 The plan is used to provide radiation therapy to the patient.
-That record of delivery is transmitted from the TDS to the TPS to assist with the next round of prescriptions using DICOM transactions.
+That record of delivery is transmitted from the TDS to the TPMS to assist with the next round of prescriptions using DICOM transactions.

 Post-conditions: